Types of bladder cancer

 If you have CIS or T1 superficial bladder cancer, your doctor may suggest more treatment than for other superficial bladder cancers.
 And the specialist will keep a close eye on you to make sure the cancer is picked up as early as possible if it does come back.

 Squamous cells are flat cells that make up the moist, skin like, tissues lining the body organs.
-Up to 8 out of every 100 (8%) bladder cancers in the UK are squamous cell cancers.
+About 5 out of every 100 (5%) bladder cancers in the UK are squamous cell cancers.
 They are more common in developing countries where a worm infection called bilharzia or schistosomiasis is widespread.

 This is a very rare type of bladder cancer.
 Between 1 and 2 out of every 100 people diagnosed with bladder cancer have this type (1 to 2%).
 It is a cancer that develops from the cells in the lining of the bladder that produce mucus.
 All the moist, skin like, tissues lining the body have some gland cells that produce mucus.

 It is possible to get a cancer of the bladder muscle or other structural tissues, rather than the bladder lining.
-Cancers that start in the bladder lining are called sarcomas and are very rare.
-If you are looking for information about sarcoma of the bladder, you need to go to the section on soft tissue sarcoma.
+Cancers that start in the bladder muscle are called sarcomas and are very rare.
+If you are looking for information about sarcoma of the bladder, you need to go to the section about soft tissue sarcoma.